 8. Install GNOME Shell Extensions

-GNOME Shell Extensions are a great way for GNOME desktop users to customize their user experience by configuring interface components like launching animations, window management.
+GNOME Shell Extensions are an excellent way for GNOME desktop users to customize their user experience by configuring interface components like launching animations, window management.
 Above all, the ability to personalize your Linux experience with icons, fonts, and skins without even having to install additional packages.

 9. Backup Your System

-Unlike Linux Mint, Ubuntu comes with the default Deja Dup backup tool for you to backup your important data.
-Note that this is not the Windows-type restore points that you may be aware of.
+Unlike Linux Mint, Ubuntu comes with the default Deja Dup backup tool for you to backup your relevant data.
+Note that this is not the Windows-type restore point that you may be aware of.
 Instead, this only stores your data files and folders on your system just in case something goes wrong.

 10. Disable Startup Applications

-Just like with Windows, Ubuntu 18.04 also has some applications which start up automatically.
-Additionally, to speed up the system startup and boot up after installing latest Ubuntu Bionic beaver, disabling some of the startup applications can help.
+Just like with Windows, Ubuntu 20.04 also has some applications which start up automatically.
+Additionally, to speed up the system startup and boot up after installing the latest Ubuntu 20.04 LTS, disabling some of the startup applications can help.